pengzhanbo/vite-plugin-mock-dev-server/docs/en/guide/usage.md

 })
 ```

-## Step5: Start Vite Development Server
+## Step6: Start Vite Development Server

-Start your `Vite` development server, and you can use the plugin in your project!

-For requests that are proxied through `server.proxy` and matched by your mock configuration, mock data will be returned.
+After completing the above configuration, start the Vite development server to use the plugin.
+All requests meeting the following conditions will return mock data:

+- The request path matches the proxy prefix configured in `server.proxy`
+- The request path matches the `url` rule of a mock configuration